Search This Blog

 At set play, it doesn’t matter by how much you lose a set.
 When your side is behind by more than 1 point going into the last end you should play to at least tie the set.
 If you fail it doesn’t matter by how much you lose.

 Your object is to get a multiple in the end.
 To achieve that you need to retain the maximum number of ways this can happen.
 You have the mat in this scenario but your opposition has the last bowl.
-Your goal is to have at least the required shots to tie the set when your opponent comes to the mat to deliver the last bowl.
+Your goal is to have at least the required shots to tie the set when your opponent comes to the mat to deliver that last bowl.

 To retain the most chances for this to occur you need a short jack and you need to have the respot position about 2 meters behind this jack.
 To do this you should place the mat about 5 meters behind the closer hog line and deliver the jack to about 2 meters in front of the forward respot position.